Developer guide

 Video call

-Identomat offers two types of video call:
+Identomat offers two call modes:

 One-on-one: Involves a secure video call between a customer and a verification operator